 Roger Taylor took it a step further, openly stating his dislike for Queen's first live album on numerous occasions.
 He once joked in a 1979 interview that "the only thing live about Live Killers is the bass drum."
 Although this is a bit of hyperbole, the comment does offer some insight into exactly how much studio work went into the live album.
 Still, credit should be given to the original editors who created what is, upon initial listens at least, a seamless live LP.

-There are at least 20 cuts throughout Live Killers during songs that instantly transport the listener from one concert to another.
-Thoughts of the contrary are perhaps manifestations of people's fears of the mere possibility of it not being an honest live album.
-Believe me, I, too, wish Queen's only live album from the 70s was a mere compilation of two or three shows, but unfortunately it is far more complicated than that.
-Fortunately, there are audience recordings that reveal exactly what happened at the shows.
-The chances of these recordings having been altered in some way are almost infinitely less than the chances of an official live album being altered by the band prior to its release.
-If this concept is a surprise, then may I suggest researching the making of Led Zeppelin's "The Song Remains The Same," "Kiss Alive," and Thin Lizzy's "Live And Dangerous" for a crash course.
+There are at least 20 cuts throughout Queen's Live Killers album during songs that instantly transport the listener from one concert to another.
+Thoughts of the contrary are perhaps manifestations of people's fears of the mere possibility of it not being a pure and honest live album.
+I, too, wish Queen's only live album from the 70s was a mere compilation of two or three shows, but the reality is far more complicated than that.
+Fortunately there are audience recordings that act as time capsules, revealing exactly what happened at the shows.
+Editing and overdubbing live albums is the rule, not the exception.
+Consult Led Zeppelin's "The Song Remains The Same", "Kiss Alive", and Thin Lizzy's "Live And Dangerous" for further reading if needed.

-Audience recordings from Queen's 1979 shows in Frankfurt, Zurich, Barcelona and Paris have shed some light on the matter of which tracks come from which shows, and there are a few other possibilities lingering.
+Audience tapes from Queen's 1979 shows in Frankfurt, Zurich, Barcelona and Paris have shed some light on the matter of which tracks come from which shows, and there are a few other possibilities lingering.
 If you'd like to know exactly where each concert features on the album, click on the album cover: